lgloredana/nano-6-controlledComponents/README.md

 So the label will text mirror what we type into the input.
 When all of the text is erased, nothing will be printed to the screen.

+The purpose of this project is to learn manipulation of the state and solidify the informations about Controlled Components.

 Initial screen:

 ![ScrenShot](src/img/mirroring-initial.png)